EMMA Help Topics

 If you want to exclude a few items, you can check the checkbox in the header to checkmark all items and then uncheck the items to exclude.

 If you inadvertently have checked items and want to restore the default behavior you can click the checkbox in the header to toggle the state of all items' checkboxes until all are unchecked.
-When all items are checked, the header checkbox is checked; when all items are unchecked, the header checkbox is unchecked; if only some items are checked, the header checkbox displays a dash (-) to indicate an intermediate state.
+When all items are checked, the header checkbox is checked; when all items are unchecked, the header checkbox is unchecked; if only some items have been checked, the header checkbox displays a dash (-) to indicate an intermediate state.

 If no items are checked (which is the usual case), it is assumed that all eligible items should be included in the bulk submission.